Women’s Wellness Program

 - The HPV vaccine helps guard against human papilloma virus, a virus which increases risk for cervical and five other types of cancers.

-Women’s Cancer Program team members conduct outreach throughout the year to educate the community on the importance of early detection for breast and cervical cancers.
+Women’s Wellness Program team members conduct outreach throughout the year to educate the community on the importance of early detection for breast and cervical cancers.
 We can provide educational presentations for your school, sorority, church or other women’s organization.
 Call 765-742-4375 for more information, or to schedule a presentation.

 Early detection is key when it comes to effective treatment.
 Our clients have access to a variety of preventive care and early detection screenings, at no cost to them, including: